mintynet/BSidesScotland2019/README.md

 <br><br>Below is the components which are required to build your own Nano-can Adapter
 <br><br>The components shown below are available from aliexpress/ebay/amazon in that order of cost, but delivery is probably highest on the cheaper, search for alice1101983 on ebay for the active components

+<br><br>https://github.com/mintynet/nano-can has the other sketches for the device.

 <br><b>Schematic</b>
 ![PCB Schematic](Schematic_nano-can-pcb.png)
 Note: